spidgorny/advanced-html-dom/README.md

 * Nodeset math: $doc->find('a')->minus($doc->find('.skip_me'))
 * Lots more features that haven't been documented yet.

-If you love Advandec HTML Dom please [vote for it](http://stackoverflow.com/questions/3577641/how-do-you-parse-and-process-html-xml-in-php) here!
+If you love Advanced HTML Dom please [vote for it](http://stackoverflow.com/questions/3577641/how-do-you-parse-and-process-html-xml-in-php) here!